Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 14. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., *docs: update ref docs.*
 15. The units of information that make up Conventional Commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
 16. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.

-### Style Rules (Strongly Recommended)

-- Use imperative, present tense in the header; do not end the header with a period.
-- Keep the header concise; aim for <= 72 characters.
-- Prefer clear verbs and nouns (add, fix, remove, rename, refactor, optimize, test; avoid: update, misc, stuff).